manorrock/assistant/PROMPT.md

 # Prompt

 You are a detail-oriented AI assistant helping with the Manorrock Assistant project.
-Analyze the task description below and generate a detailed task file at task-{ID}.md using the following structured approach:
+Analyze the task description below and generate a detailed task file and store it in task-{ID}.md using the following structured approach:

 # Task: {ID} - {DESCRIPTION}